hoch/motw-2015/README.md

 git push origin master
 ~~~

 - If you are ready to upload the content, deploy the `app` directory to `gh-pages` branch with the following command.
-You might have to type your credential.
+You might have to type your credential in the process.
 If you're getting errors, consider [change the name of your directory](https://github.com/shinnn/gulp-gh-pages/issues/54).
 ~~~bash
 # Deploy site to gh-pages branch.
 $ gulp deploy-app
 ~~~

 To access the deployed site, open the URL in your browser.
-Change `USERNAME` and `MY_REPO` accordingly.
+Make sure to change `USERNAME` and `MY_REPO` accordingly.
 For example, the deployed site of the current repository is [https://hoch.github.io/motw-2015](https://hoch.github.io/motw-2015).
 ~~~
 https://USERNAME.github.io/MY_REPO
 ~~~